-Out and about exploring their local surroundings and learning about their local community is also part of the program.
+Being out and about exploring their local surroundings and learning about their local community is also part of the program.
 They will learn and understand in more depth about their local public and community services and often get hands on demonstrations from those professionals who take time out to tell them about their roles in the community.
 Usually Wolf Cub Camp is the first experience any young person gets of camping (without Mum or Dad) with friends.
-They learn how to look after themselves (personal hygiene) and their belongings and help each other.
+They learn how to look after themselves (personal hygiene) and their belongings, and to help each other.
 Camp activities are well planned and supervised by the leaders to ensure the Wolf Cups are kept busy, active, happy and having bags of fun!!

 The Wolf Cubs are encouraged through the training programme to become better citizens, work together in team activities, explore their environment & helping each other to succeed.